sl2/HackerNewsRecorder/README.md

 1. Add analytics
 2. Improve reader
-3. Improve database update method
+3. Improve database update method (current method is not so good)

 ## License